 Ahoskie is a somewhat small town located in the state of North Carolina.
 With a population of 4,910 people and two constituent neighborhoods, Ahoskie is the 151st largest community in North Carolina.

 Ahoskie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ahoskie is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Ahoskie who work in sales jobs (9.86%), office and administrative support (9.28%), and teaching (7.88%).
+Overall, Ahoskie is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Ahoskie who work in sales jobs (10.97%), office and administrative support (10.74%), and teaching (7.24%).

-The percentage of adults in Ahoskie who are college-educated is close to the national average for all communities of 21.84%: 17.28% of the adults in Ahoskie have a bachelor's degree or advanced degree.
+The percentage of adults in Ahoskie with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.42% of adults in Ahoskie have a bachelor's degree or advanced degree.

-The per capita income in Ahoskie in 2010 was $16,910, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $67,640 for a family of four.
-Ahoskie also has one of the higher rates of people living in poverty in the nation, with 33.51% of its population below the federal poverty line.
+The per capita income in Ahoskie in 2010 was $15,623, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $62,492 for a family of four.
+Ahoskie also has one of the higher rates of people living in poverty in the nation, with 35.59% of its population below the federal poverty line.

 The most common language spoken in Ahoskie is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Tagalog.